STIXProject/stix-validator/README.md

 To see what version of libxml2 you have installed, execute the `xml2-config --version` command and make sure you are running at least v2.9.1.

+For a Windows installer of lxml, we recommend looking here: http://www.lfd.uci.edu/~gohlke/pythonlibs/

 ## Use
 The STIX Document Validator can validate a STIX v1.0.1 instance document against STIX v1.0.1 schemas found locally or referenced remotely through the schemaLocation attribute.
 It can also perform